Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Your body is designed to protect you from infections.
 When you are exposed to a virus, bacterium, or other microbe, your immune system actually "learns" from the experience.
 The next time your body is exposed to the same microbe, your immune system often recognizes it and sets out to destroy it.

-During immunization, you are exposed to a very small and safe amount of part of a microbe.
+During immunization, you are exposed to an inactive/weakened microbe or a very small and safe amount of part of a microbe.
 Your body's immune system responds to the vaccine by making substances called antibodies.
-If you are exposed to the microbe itself at a later time, the antibodies will kill the microbe and prevent infection.
-Or you may have a milder infection.
+If you are exposed to the microbe itself at a later time, the antibodies will kill the microbe and prevent infection or you may have a milder infection.

 Most vaccines are given by an injection.
 Some can be taken orally (by mouth) or by a nasal spray.
 Vaccines contain one of four components that trigger an immune response: